Pet Insurance in Korea: How It Works for Foreign Residents

 The 2027 reform: what is changing

 A Ministry of Agriculture task force is working on both issues.
 The task force aims to introduce standardized veterinary medical coding and a relative value scale, which would make direct-billing products viable.
 New products are anticipated by 2027.
-The government has already moved 112 vet procedures to a tax-exempt status as part of the same reform.
+As part of the same reform, the government expanded value-added tax exemptions to 112 veterinary procedures from January 2026.

 The Korea Times May 2026 report frames the direction clearly: the system is in the middle of a reform.
 What you buy today may work quite differently from what will be available in two years.
 If you are insuring a young pet, a policy that renews annually gives you flexibility to switch when the market improves.